KL-Turner/Mouse-Head-Fixation/README.md

 The head-bars are CNC machined from a Titanium sheet (Commerically Pure [CP] Grade 2) of desired thickness due to its biocompatibility, anti-corrosion properties, and overall strength.
 Titanium is also resistant to acetone, which is used to dissolve the various adhesives to secure the head-bar, thinned-skull windows, electrodes, cannula, and other components during surgery.
 These bars are designed to be cleaned and re-used indefinitely.

-Headbar holders are CNC machined from an Aluminum sheet (6061-T6511) of desired thickness due to it being easily machinable, light-weight, anti-corrosion properties, and having sufficient strength (there's no significant stressed applied to any part) for the desired application.
+Headbar holders are CNC machined from an Aluminum sheet (6061-T6511) of desired thickness due to it being easily machinable, light-weight, anti-corrosion properties, and having sufficient strength (there's no significant stresses applied to any part) for the desired applications.

 **If any of the individual part files have a listed material, disregard it in favor of the aforementioned**